finos/datahelix/README.md

 This product requires **Java version 1.8** to be installed.
 Later versions are not supported at present.
 * Clone the repository
 * Follow the steps in the [setup instructions](./generator/README.md).
 The following need to be actioned for the generator, the remaining steps need to be actioned to be able to use the profiler.
 * Build the solution using your preferred method - the project is fully compatible with IntelliJ and Eclipse.
-You can use Maven (`mvn install -pl :generator -am`) if you prefer.
+You can use Maven if you prefer by executing the following command:
+    ```bash
+    mvn install -pl :generator -am
+    ```
 * Run the generator - see the [examples here](./generator/README.md).
+* to generate the project documentation website run the maven site goal
+    ```bash
+    mvn site
+    ```
+* to generate an executable jar file run the following command:
+    ```bash
+    mvn install
+    cd generator
+    mvn package assembly:single
+    ```
+    the jar file will be generated in the target directory with the suffix `-jar-with-dependencies.jar`

 ## License